EXTENDED to March 30, 2023!

 Inspired by Dylan Thomas’ Under Milk Wood, The Forever Wave reconceptualizes Thomas’ play for a climate ravaged near-future.
 Set in a drowned Bay Area, circa 2070, The Forever Wave imagines the survivors of this water-logged world as occupying the tops of hills, individual islands jutting up from a climate-change induced tide that rolled in one day and never rolled out.
-Every character of Thomas’ is given a future counterpart, and every scene has a kinship with the original—although ultimately they are very different plays.

-Combining geography, geology, climate science, Bay Area history, and a diverse, compelling collection of voices—survivors and dead alike—The Forever Wave is a comprehensive exploration of a what-if future that seems ever more likely every year we fail to address the impacts of climate change and economic inequality in our current timeline.
 What communities will emerge in a future where our systems have collapsed and our “normal” is a historical relic?
 What can the hilltop-dwellers of the future teach us about ourselves in the now?
 And what are the things we can start building in order to avoid their fate?

-CAST (bios to come)
+CAST (bios here)

 Edna Mira Raia